 4. Ethnicity and religion

 Consider Coca-Cola and Pepsi.
 Both companies advertise globally, but localize their campaigns for each country, too.
-The messages are completely different, based on local customs, religions, nationality, etc.
+The messages are entirely different, based on local customs, religions, nationality, etc.

 5. Family structure

-Family makeup can be extremely useful in segmentation because when a family’s dynamic changes, its needs and desires often do too.
+Family makeup can be instrumental in segmentation because when a family’s dynamic changes, its needs and desires often do too.
 This strongly affects their buying habits and your sales process.

 Single individuals tend to prioritize themselves, while newly married couples are likely prioritizing each other and their homes.
 Couples with several children have different needs than those who just had their first child.
 Large families might be more interested in low-cost household products, as compared to a couple with the same income, but without any children.